 The Division of Astronomical Sciences (AST) of the National Science Foundation is the primary source of support for ground-based astronomy in the U.S. The Division supports a broad range of activities from funding national observational facilities to the research programs of individual scientists and graduate students.
 As of October 1, 2016, AST supports the development and operation of six national astronomy centers: the National Optical Astronomy Observatory (NOAO), the National Solar Observatory (NSO), the National Radio Astronomy Observatory (NRAO), the Green Bank Observatory (GBO), the Long Baseline Observatory (LBO), and the Arecibo Observatory (AO).
 AST supports the construction of the Daniel K. Inouye Solar Telescope (DKIST) and the Large Synoptic Survey Telescope (LSST).
-The Division provides the U.S. share of funding for two international facilities-the operation of the Gemini Observatory and the operation of the Atacama Large Millimeter/submillimeter Array (ALMA).
-Division programs also support the development of advanced technologies and instrumentation, mid-scale projects, the planning and design for future observational facilities and major collaborative projects in astronomy, and the management of the electromagnetic spectrum for scientific use.
+The Division provides the U.S. share of funding to operate two international facilities: the Gemini Observatory and the Atacama Large Millimeter/submillimeter Array (ALMA).

-The Division supports individual investigators and small groups engaged in a broad array of observational, theoretical, laboratory, and archival data studies.
-Special grants and fellowship programs for junior faculty, postdoctoral fellows, and undergraduate students are designed to encourage the activities of researchers engaged in education and outreach, and to increase the participation of underrepresented minorities in science.
-More information about the Division and its programs can be found at https://www.nsf.gov/div/index.jsp?org=AST.
+Basic research grants support a broad array of observational, theoretical, laboratory, and archival data studies.
+Special grants and fellowship programs for junior faculty, postdoctoral fellows, and undergraduate students support the activities of researchers engaged in education and outreach, and efforts to increase the participation of underrepresented minorities in science.